 Interview Article in PCGamesN

 This is our tech demo game!
 We did not realize it was only a tech demo until reception kicked in.
 That's how it works with a tech background - you are no artist.
 So while the tech is exciting, graphics are top notch and you are proud of the stable technology that you created, the optimization to reach the 60fps and the environments that you did and so on, the game failed due to lack of story, polished menus and its extremely difficult robotics controls.
 The jump from normal 3rd person animation-driven game mechanics to the real life physics based robotics was just too much for players.
 On the upside, we learned everything about game development/publishing by making valuable mistakes along the way, because we were able to see it through from the first polygon on screen to final release on Steam and Humblestore.
 As a topping we also learned that the 'Youtubers' with ever so many subscribers are actually fakes and will sell the keys you sent them on gray markets.
-They got us good here, them con artists.
 Always ask to be contacted by their channel to make sure they are real.
 All in all a good apprenticeship.
 Creating games sucks though if you are mostly interested in the tech and come from an 'adult' environment.
 Too much uninteresting kids stuff to do and the gaming ecosystem is also pretty low-life to be honest.
 Good experience, but probably the first and last one.

 Go to remote islands and have a good time!
 Unscripted and 100% physics based gameplay will aid you in your mission to climb the largest trees and rock faces.
 Stunts that would get you right into hospital in real life: Welcome to R.C.
 Bot Inc.

 R.C.
 Bot Inc. presents a new style of gameplay in which all interactions with the environment are physically correct and every action is triggered by Nvidia PhysX interactions - by things that exist in real life such as forces, motors and impulses.